QuantConnect/lean-cli/README.md

   Delete a value from the organization's cloud object store.

+  :param key: The desired key name to delete.

 Options:
   --verbose  Enable debug logging
   --help     Show this message and exit.